 - Deepen the plot.
 Most plots are actually pretty simple, but things get really interesting when you introduce subplots or make the plot richer by complicating it: the hero’s goal is to save someone she cares about, but what if she will gain something great if she doesn’t save that person?

 - Breathe life into the setting.
 Sometimes a story’s setting is just a backdrop: Anytown, U.S.A.
 But you can enliven a story by giving the setting a little time in the spotlight.
 Any setting, from a deserted island to a major metropolis, can have personality.

 - Make new character connections.
 Relationships often drive plot and conflict.
 What if two characters who barely know each other find out they share a friend (or enemy)?
 Build interesting relationships between all the characters in your story.

 - Add a twist.
 Some plots plod along predictably.
 Give your story some zing by tying the plot up in knots.
 Nothing keeps readers glued to the page like plot twists and cliffhangers.

 - Fine-tune the descriptions.
 Don’t tell us the character is staring at a wall.
 Show him staring at something on the wall: a crack, an ant, or peeling wallpaper.
 If a character is wearing blue jeans, tell us whether they’re old and faded or crisp, dark denims.

 - Strengthen the themes.
 You can plan which themes will be threaded through your story, but if you don’t, themes will emerge on their own.
-Identify the themes, then strengthen them.
-If you notice redemption is a theme, have a character humming “Redemption Song” by Bob Marley.
+Identify the themes, and then strengthen them.
+If redemption is a theme, show a character humming “Redemption Song” by Bob Marley.